 While you care about whether or not your business succeeds, not many others will.
 Vandalism can be as small as a teenager with a can of spray paint tagging your transportation equipment or as serious as a competitor taking illegal action against you in the middle of the night.
 Either way, both should be categorized as vandalism.

 Also, you might want to get a lawyer to look into that whole competitor-sabotage thing.

 Why These Codes Matter

-Having and using the proper failure codes in your CMMS give you feedback during reporting that might otherwise fall through the cracks.
-You’ll be able to write off a machine cleaning as a one-time vandalism event, or know that you’ll have to change your inventory storage methods if chemicals in storage have been cross-contaminating.
+Having and using the proper failure codes in your CMMS gives you feedback during reporting that might otherwise fall through the cracks.
+You’ll be able to write off a machine cleaning as a one-time vandalism event, or know that you’ll have to change your inventory storage methods if chemicals in storage have been cross contaminated.